 Once these risks are known and identified, you can begin to organize your data by the weight of the risk associated with it.

-A knowledgable and experienced managed IT services provider specializes in network risk management and assessments.
+A knowledgeable and experienced managed IT services provider specializing in network risk management and assessments makes this entire experience manageable.
 It’s their job to help you through every step of the way, especially when it comes to performing the assessment itself.

 Never heard of managed IT services?
 Read our article to learn how these services go hand-in-hand with network risk assessments, What is Managed IT Services?
 How to Tell If You Need Them.